KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 Based on extensive experimentation (below & [1]) using Cesium's implementation, different configurations are recommended for different scenarios.
 The flexibility of Binary glTF allows for optimization.

-* If bandwidth is limited, to minimize file size and number of files, binary glTF and gzip all files, excepting already-compressed textures (PNG, JPEG, etc.) to avoid significant decompression overhead.
+* If bandwidth is limited, to minimize file size and number of files, use binary glTF and gzip all files, excepting already-compressed textures (PNG, JPEG, etc.) to avoid significant decompression overhead.
 * If bandwidth is not limited, to minimize decompression overhead, use any uncompressed format.
 * If file requests are very slow or a single file is desired, use binary glTF with all files embedded (usually compressed).
-* For files with very little non-texture data, the difference in loading time is minimal, but binary glTF reduces the number of requests.
+* For files with very little non-texture data, the difference in loading time is minimal, but binary glTF can reduce the number of requests without overhead.

 The following observations are made from file size and benchmark data: